-As part of the transition to a new selection timeline there will be no nominations reviewed in 2020 (because the 2020 winner was selected by the 2019 selection committee), three years of books will be considered for the 2021 and 2022 award to continue to allow books be considered for two years.
+As part of the transition to a new selection timeline no nominations were reviewed in 2020 (because the 2020 winner was selected by the 2019 selection committee), so three years of books will be considered for the 2021 and 2022 award to continue to allow books be considered for two years.

 - 2021 award – nominations due January 1, 2021 for books with 2018, 2019, and 2020 copyright years

 - 2022 award – nominations due January 1, 2022 for books with 2019, 2020, and 2021 copyright years

 - 2023 award – nominations due January 1, 2023 for books with 2021 and 2022 copyright years